Pain Medicine Fellowship Program

 - Epidural Blood Patches

 Selection of fellows is based on written applications, academic records, scholarly activities and interviews.
 Further information regarding program structure is available upon request.

 The Division of Pain Medicine is committed to providing an outstanding fellowship training experience.
 Please do not hesitate to contact us if you have additional questions about the program.

-Alethia B. Sellers, MD, Associate Program Director
+Alethia B. Sellers, MD, Program Director